SanjanaS10/SanjanaS10/README.md

 I’m currently learning through hands-on projects and open-source contributions, and I enjoy improving developer experience, documentation, and user-facing features.

-Outside of coding, I’m an artist who enjoys painting and drawing — creativity strongly influences how I approach problem-solving and design.
+Outside of coding, I’m an artist who enjoys painting and drawing — creativity strongly influences how I approach problem-solving and design:)

 ---